arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 # Here's My Set-up:

-(Tl;dr: You can watch short videos of this set-up via [Pinterest](https://pin.it/6T8NBDb) under the section "Bullet Journal Hacks".
-I'll be posting the videos over the next two weeks.)
+(Tl;dr: You can watch short videos of this set-up via my [Pinterest](https://pin.it/6T8NBDb) board under the section "Bullet Journal Hacks".
+You can also find them on Tiktok @arcadiapage.
+I'll be posting the videos over the next week.)

 ## **Rapid Logging**